Ciges/puppet-nginx/README.md

 In this case the manifest is available at [*examples/production/manifests/forward_proxy.pp*](https://github.com/Ciges/puppet-nginx/blob/master/examples/production/manifests/forward_proxy.pp)

-To test it, we can tun the chrome navigator using the address of the agent node with the server deployed (*"debianvm.ciges.local*" in the example) as option with
+To test it, we can run the chrome navigator using the address of the agent node with the server deployed (*"debianvm.ciges.local*" in the example) as option with

 ````bash
 google-chrome --proxy-server=debianvm.ciges.local:8080